Endocannabinoid Receptors and How They Work In Your Body to Heal You

 Since their discovery, researchers have learned more about the endocannabinoid system and mechanisms for its involvement in various diseases.
 As a result, cannabis, or cannabinoids, have become the focus of developing new therapies, and the medical use of cannabis has become a target of public policy.

-CB1 Receptors in Nervous System
+CB1 Receptors in Endocannabinoid System

 In the brain, CB1 receptors are present in high densities in certain structures, like the substantia nigra, basal ganglia, cerebellum, and hippocampus.
 Other areas of the brain have much lower densities, like the brainstem, which is why cannabis can’t be lethal; it doesn’t affect respiratory centers in the brain.

-CB1 receptors are thought to be responsible for the psychoactive effects of cannabis.
+CB1 receptors are most likely responsible for the psychoactive effects of cannabis.
 These receptors also play an important role in brain development and in several signaling pathways in the brain.
 These pathways are responsible for: cognition, neuronal growth, and the regulation of reward and mood systems.
 Activation of the CB1 receptor is therefore not only responsible for the euphoric high associated with the recreational use of Cannabis but also for a variety of therapeutic effects like treating anxiety, pain, and post-traumatic stress disorder (PTSD).

 CB2 Receptor is Part of Immune System